-Books read previously include The hole in our holiness by Kevin De Young, Forgiveness by Julia Marsden, Dangerously Alive by Simon Guillebaud, Compared to her by Sophie de Witt and The freedom of self forgetfulness by Tim Keller.
+Books read previously include The hole in our holiness by Kevin De Young, Forgiveness by Julia Marsden, Dangerously alive by Simon Guillebaud, Compared to her by Sophie de Witt and The freedom of self forgetfulness by Tim Keller.

 Reviews of books read are sometimes published in the NewsBlog.
 Here are some previous ones: